 How should I decide whether to build a site using a custom theme or a pre-made theme?

 Great question.
-To learn more about the pros/cons of each, check out our related FAQ What are the pros/cons of building a custom WordPress theme vs. using an existing theme?.
+To learn more about the pros/cons of each, check out our related FAQ about why you might opt to use a custom WordPress theme vs. a premade, off-the-shelf theme.

 What is the infrastructure you use to build sites?

 We use standard WordPress infrastructure to create objects in the content management system that make sense — custom post types, menus, headers, footers, etc. We then almost always use Advanced Custom Fields to create the needed metadata fields for each template.
 ACF Pro is the gold standard for adding needed fields to WordPress objects.
 We use ACF to create these fields, and then call them in the page/post template files.

 Tell me about how you build the front end.

 Tamara started building websites in the mid-1990s, when she got frustrated with the limitations of Tripod, Geocities, and Angelfire page builders.
 (They’re like the Squarespaces of twenty-five years ago.)

 Do you ever work with design shops and agencies as clients?

 We sure do—Brennan Real Estate Group, Biomimicry, Lakota Group, and Arts Assessment for Learning were all designed by design agency clients of ours, and we helped them with development.
 Design shops/agencies, we’re happy to work with your designers to turn their (Photoshop/Illustrator/Sketch) vision into intuitive, easy to manage websites for your clients.